Henri Michel

 Henri Louis Michel (28 October 1947 – 24 April 2018) was a French football player and coach.
 He played as a midfielder for Nantes and the France national team, and later went on to coach various clubs and national teams all over the world.
 He coached France at the 1986 World Cup, where they reached the semi-final, eventually managing a third–place finish; he also helped the Olympic squad win a gold medal in the 1984 edition of the tournament.

-Management career
+Managerial career

 France

-Michel managed the French national team, guiding the gold medal at the 1984 Summer Olympics, and a third–place finish at the 1986 World Cup.
+Michel managed the France national team, guiding the gold medal at the 1984 Summer Olympics, and a third–place finish at the 1986 World Cup.